twinkites/website/services.md

 permalink: /services/
 ---

 Below are Twin Kites LLC's core service packages.
 Each card lists outcomes and concrete deliverables.
+Please feel free to reach out to us for more information.

 <div class="card card--strategy">
   <h2><svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" fill="currentColor" viewBox="0 0 16 16"><path d="M8 16A8 8 0 1 0 8 0a8 8 0 0 0 0 16zM1.5 8a6.5 6.5 0 1 1 13 0 6.5 6.5 0 0 1-13 0z"/><path d="M6.94 6.94a.5.5 0 0 1 .112-.168l3.5-3.5a.5.5 0 0 1 .707.707l-3.5 3.5a.5.5 0 0 1-.168.112l-2.5 1a.5.5 0 0 1-.65-.65l1-2.5z"/></svg> Data Strategy & Architecture</h2>